Wisconsin Remembers: A Face To Every Name

-For the first time, the Marathon County Historical Society will host Wisconsin Remembers: A Face for Every Name during May 2019.
+Wisconsin Remembers: A Face for Every Name drew hundreds of new visitors to the Marathon County Historical Society during May 2019.
 This traveling exhibit features a photo for each of the 1,161 Wisconsinites officially listed on the Vietnam Veterans Memorial in Washington, D.C.
-The photos will be on display at the Woodson History Center, 410 McIndoe St., Wausau, from April 30 through June 2.
+The photos were on display at the Woodson History Center from April 30 through June 2.

 The exhibit includes additional photos for names that are listed on The Highground Vietnam Veterans Memorial in Neillsville.
 Wisconsin Remembers is a tribute to lost life and lost potential.
 It is a project of Wisconsin Public Radio, Wisconsin Public Television and the Wisconsin Veterans Museum.